Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Computational experiments with DINNs

 \subsection{Impacts of parameter ranges on parameter estimation}

-Due to the biological significance of the model parameters, it is crucial to set range of each parameter based on biological principles.
-Therefore, the parameters are restricted to specific ranges so that the model can learn effectively from the observed dataset.
-Initially, we test with various parameter ranges to understand their impacts on the model's outcome.
+Due to the biological significance of the model parameters, it is crucial to set a range of each unknown parameter based on biological principles during estimation with \textit{DINNs}.
+Therefore, the unknown parameters are restricted to specific ranges so that the model can learn accurately from the experimental data.
 For instance, if the actual value of a parameter is 1, a search range of 10\% would correspond to $(1-0.1, 1+0.1)$, \textit{i.e.}, $(0.9, 1.1)$.
-In this way, a baseline value for each parameter is selected randomly, falling within its predefined search range.
-Using a standard learning rate of \(10^{-6}\), the model is trained on a dataset of 100 points over one million iterations.
-In this section, three numerical experiments are performed as follows: \begin{itemize} \item \textbf{Experiment-1:} Parameters are estimated with a $10\%$ search range. \item \textbf{Experiment-2:} Parameters are estimated with a $20\%$ search range. \item \textbf{Experiment-3:} Parameters are estimated with a $50\%$ search range. \end{itemize} In these experiments, two types of relative mean squared error loss metrics are considered.
-The first metric, referred to as ‘MSE NN,’ represents the relative mean squared error related to the system while predicting the dynamics of the dependent variables of \eqref{main model} using VINNs.
-On the other hand, the second metric, referred to as ‘MSE LP,’ signifies the relative mean squared error related to the system while predicting the dynamics of the dependent variables of \eqref{main model} generated from the learnable parameters using the LSODA algorithm.
+In this way, a baseline value for each unknown parameter is selected randomly, falling within its predefined search range.
+The model is trained on a dataset of 100 points over one million iterations using a cyclic learning rate ranging from \(10^{-6}\) to \(10^{-3}\), following the approach in \cite{2017_smith_cyclical}.
+Initially, we test with various parameter ranges to understand their impacts on the outcome of the model.
+In this section, three numerical experiments are performed as follows: \begin{itemize} \item \textbf{Experiment-1:} Parameters are estimated with a $10\%$ search range. \item \textbf{Experiment-2:} Parameters are estimated with a $20\%$ search range. \item \textbf{Experiment-3:} Parameters are estimated with a $50\%$ search range. \end{itemize} In these experiments, we consider a relative root mean squared error loss metric \text{`MSE NN'} which is defined as a tuple of relative root mean squared errors (RRMSE) computed for each dependent variable of the system \eqref{main model}.
+Specifically, for each dependent variable \( Z \in \{X, Y, D, V\} \), the relative root mean squared error is given by